pascomnet/documentation/site/content/howto/mobile-access/_index.en.md

 ## Domain Name Setup

-As valid certificates can only be created using the domain name and not IP addresses, you will now need to setup a domain name for the external AWS IP address.
+As valid certificates can only be created using domain names and not IP addresses, you will now need to setup a domain name for the external IP address of your internet access.

 Should you not have your own, external DNS server available,[no-ip](https://www.noip.com/) offers an easy way to setup externally accessible domain names on your router (Fritzbox, etc).